wangxufire/awesome-stars/README.md

 - [theme-budspencer](https://github.com/oh-my-fish/theme-budspencer) - A theme for nerds, makes fish even more powerful.
 It's equipped with a hell of a lot of nice functions and key bindings to speed up your workflow.
 - [oh-my-fish](https://github.com/oh-my-fish/oh-my-fish) - The Fishshell Framework.
 - [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A delightful community-driven (with 1,000+ contributors) framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
-- [elasticsearch](https://github.com/tutumcloud/elasticsearch) - Simple docker image to run an Elasticsearch server
+- [elasticsearch](https://github.com/tutumcloud/elasticsearch) - [Deprecated] Simple docker image to run an Elasticsearch server
 - [docker-gitlab](https://github.com/sameersbn/docker-gitlab) - Dockerized GitLab
-- [mongodb](https://github.com/tutumcloud/mongodb) - Docker image to run an out-of-the-box MongoDB server
+- [mongodb](https://github.com/tutumcloud/mongodb) - [Deprecated] Docker image to run an out-of-the-box MongoDB server
 - [rabbitmq](https://github.com/docker-library/rabbitmq) - Docker Official Image packaging for RabbitMQ
 - [gnome-catgen](https://github.com/prurigro/gnome-catgen) - A Gnome 3 application-overview folder configuration tool